city-mobil/go-mymy/README.md

 * MySQL version >= 5.7, MariaDB is not supported right now.
 * Binlog format must be set to ROW.
 * Binlog row image must be full for MySQL.
 You may lost some field data if you update PK data in MySQL with minimal or noblob binlog row image.
-* `mysqldump` must exist in the same node with mysql-tarantool-replicator.
+* `mysqldump` must exist in the same node with replicator.
 If not, replicator will try to sync binlog only.

 ### MySQL